 - Mayor’s Office of Community Relations and Services (MOCRS): Serves as the Mayor’s primary constituent services organization by providing rapid and complete responses to constituent requests, complaints, and questions.

 - Mayor’s Office of Talent and Appointments (MOTA): Makes recommendations for outstanding community leaders to serve as appointed leadership staff or members to District boards and commissions.

-- Mayor’s Office of Policy (MOP): Responsible for generating the fresh ideas that allow the District government to better serve District residents, create forwardthinking change, and support a city that is as innovative as it is historic.
+- Mayor’s Office of Policy and Innovation (MOPI): Responsible for generating the fresh ideas that allow the District government to better serve District residents, create forwardthinking change, and support a city that is as innovative as it is historic.

 - Mayor’s Office of the General Counsel (OGC): Provides legal counsel to the Mayor, Deputy Mayors’ offices, and District agencies.

 - Mayor’s Office of Legal Counsel (MOLC): Provides legal counsel to the Mayor, Deputy Mayors’ offices, and District agencies, with particular attention to coordinating legal support with agency general counsels and their staff.